Let's talk about.... Dog/dog greetings

 Remember, it needs to be about you and not the leash.

 When you adopt a dog the first thing you should do when you get home is take them for a long walk.
 A lonnng walk.
 There can be tremendous stress on the dog and walking helps them get rid of some of this anxiety, and it familiarizes them with their new 'neighborhood.
 If they will be joining an existing pack have the other dog(s) meet you in the street and take them all for that initial walk, then walk them into the backyard and drop the leashes.

 Relegate them to one room/area of your house for a few days before you give them access to more of the house.
 This way they aren't overwhelmed, and you can keep an eye on them.
 When you bring them into the house essentially ignore them.
 Putting social pressure on them to be petted, come to you over and over, or constant eye contact and sound can add to the stress.
 Let them come to you when they want to, give them a little calm petting and let them settle down.

-The first 2 weeks or so is the time to establish rules and boundaries--sit/wait to eat, wait to go outside, etc. They use this time to figure out where they fit in the hierarchy and what are their rights, privileges and responsibilities.
-They tend to be on their best behavior initially because they are the new pack member so it's the perfect time to set up that structure.
+The first 2 weeks or so is the time to establish rules and boundaries--sit/wait to eat, wait to go outside, etc. They use this time to figure out where they fit in the family and what are their rights, privileges and responsibilities.
+They tend to be on their best behavior initially because they are the new kid so it's the perfect time to set up that structure.

 I can't tell you how many times I've met with someone to work on behavior issues where the conversation starts with, "He was so good the first few weeks and then he started to....".
 Many times this is because the rules weren't established and with the lack of structure the dog went down a bad path.